rustyquill/zitadel-authorizer/README.md

 pip install .[dev]
 ```

+### Zitadel

+Run the docker compose file, once the zitadel server has started you can access it via http://localhost:8080/ui/console.

+Username: admin@zitadel.localhost
+Password: admin

 ## Example Deployment

 The [example](./example/) folder contains an example API Gateway Deployment with a custom lambda authorizer and endpoint using the package.